eoxc/opensearch/README.md

     aborted.
 This is exposed when a `Promise` type is used that supports cancelling, like the great
     [bluebird](http://bluebirdjs.com/docs/getting-started.html) library.
+  * `Promise`: If set, overrides default ES6 Promise with a custom implementation, for example `bluebird`.
+     However bluebird is not set as a dependency to avoid bloating the library.

 ### Request parameters